-In emergency call centres, call takers receive calls and get details about the incident in order to classify and prioritize it [19,33,41,53].
-Textual information is then recorded in a Computer-Aided Dispatch (CAD) system [52].
-Dispatchers review call information and send an appropriate response team, either police, fire, or ambulance [19,33].
-During a call, it can be hard to figure out where a caller is because incoming location data may not be accurate from mobile phones, or people's descriptions of a location may be ambiguous [19,41].
-Call centres can easily become chaotic, especially if call volume is high [33].
-Many callers are frantic, desperate, or hysterical so it can be hard to get accurate or enough information [4,54].
-This can make it difficult to get the correct information to share with first responders [54].
-Call takers are trained to 'take control' of the call so they can ask specific questions, however, hostile callers may not want to give up control of the call [48].
-Call takers and dispatchers are also frequently interrupted by new calls, co-workers, emails, etc. [33].
+In emergency call centres, call takers receive calls and get details about the incident in order to classify and prioritize it [20,35,45,57].
+Textual information is then recorded in a Computer-Aided Dispatch (CAD) system [56].
+Dispatchers review call information and send an appropriate response team, either police, fire, or ambulance [20,35].
+It can be hard to figure out where a caller is because incoming location data may not be accurate from mobile phones, or people's descriptions of a location may be ambiguous [20,45].
+Call centres can easily become chaotic if call volume is high [35].
+Many callers are frantic, desperate, or hysterical so it can be hard to get accurate or enough information [4,58].
+Call takers are trained to take control of the call so they can ask specific questions; however, hostile callers may not want to give up control [52].

-Situation awareness is critical in emergency call centres [9].
-Situation awareness on the part of a caller taker is a moment-to-moment understanding of what is happening during an incident and how this information should be acted upon [2,16].
-It can be gained by listening to others, by purposefully looking around, or by noticing information in one's visual periphery [7,9,22,24,51].
-Call takers use situation awareness to maintain an understanding of incoming calls to ensure that multiple calls about the same incident are known and can be grouped [4,33,41].
-They can also maintain awareness by scanning an incident list in the CAD system [33,41].
+Situation awareness is critical in emergency call centres [10].
+Situation awareness on the part of a caller taker is a moment-to-moment understanding of what is happening during an incident and how this information should be acted upon [2,17].
+It can be gained by listening to others, by purposefully looking around, or by noticing information in one's visual periphery [8,10,24,26,55].
+Call takers use situation awareness to maintain an understanding of incoming calls to ensure that multiple calls about the same incident are known [4,35,45].
+They can also maintain awareness by scanning call lists in the CAD system [35,45].

-Call takers can face a great deal of distress from dealing with traumatic situations and have had to rely on coping mechanisms such as counseling [34] and peer support [1,45].
-Stress results from the complex nature of incoming calls, ambiguous information from the caller, multifaceted medical needs, and communication difficulties (e.g., poor English) [1,21].
+Call takers can face a great deal of distress from dealing with traumatic situations and have had to rely on coping mechanisms such as counseling [36] and peer support [1,49].
+Stress results from the complex nature of incoming calls, ambiguous information from the caller, multifaceted medical needs, and communication difficulties (e.g., poor English) [1,22].
 Stress can be exacerbated because callers often imagine what the caller is telling them and call takers can have lasting memories of calls [1].
-Life and death calls [6] and calls involving children [21] are particularly stressful.
+Life and death calls [7] and calls involving children [22] are particularly stressful.
 Sometimes call takers form personal connections with callers [1].
-Feelings of helplessness can contribute to stress [27] as can shift work and a lack of sleep [45].

-Many people who are deaf or hard of hearing find emergency situations challenging and rely on friends or family to call 9-1-1 operators [47].
-Teletypewriters have been used in the past, but they are not usually with a caller when mobile [47].
-Text-to-911 services are available in most areas within North America, though some regions require special permission or signup to use the service [15,50].
-Researchers have even designed special-purpose apps for deaf users [47].
+Feelings of helplessness can contribute to stress [29] as can shift work and a lack of sleep [49].
+Many people who are deaf or hard of hearing find emergency situations challenging and rely on friends or family to call 9-1-1 operators [51].
+Teletypewriters have been used in the past, but they are not usually with a caller when mobile [51].
+Text-to-911 services are available in most areas within North America, though some regions require special permission or signup to use the service [16,54].
+Researchers have even designed special-purpose apps for deaf users [51].

-In emergency situations involving ambulance response, studies have shown the value in timely communication between emergency responders and trauma teams [55].
-Hospitals would value more visual information from incident scenes to understand the severity of the situation in order to better prepare for the arriving ambulance [55].
-3G video calls were used between an ambulance and hospital while transporting patients [5].
-Video was used to show patient trauma, body details, and display screens of medical equipment [5].
-In cases of natural disaster response, decentralized uses of media have been shown to be critical [8].
-For example, people post visual information to social media [8,32] to show post-disaster response and recovery efforts, personal belongings, missing persons, and online sites and visualizations of information [32].
-Yet it can be hard to know what information is credible [44].
+In emergency situations involving ambulance response, studies have shown the value in timely communication between emergency responders and trauma teams [59].
+Hospitals would value more visual information from incident scenes to understand the severity of the situation in order to better prepare for the arriving ambulance [59].
+Studies and technology designs have shown the value in providing hospital staff with video of patients who are on their way to the hospital [5,6,44].
+Video can be used to show patient trauma, body details, and display screens of medical equipment [5].
+In natural disaster response, decentralized uses of media have been shown to be critical [9,34], if information can be deemed credible [48].